Clicky

 Does your heart bleed for every injustice done not just to animals but also to Mother Earth?
 A degree in environmental science can open the doors to a financially stable and life-fulfilling career.

 Primarily known as an interdisciplinary course, Environmental Science provides graduates with the necessary skills and credentials to work in many fields.
-This degree covers nearly all STEM course subjects which is also a plus:
+This degree covers nearly all STEM course subjects, which is also a plus:

 Environmental Science graduates often become sustainability consultants, environmental engineers, and scientists and researchers.
 If you like a more business-related career path, you can become an environmental consultant who also functions as a compliance officer.